Lemur: Predator avoidance

 All lemurs experience some predation pressure.
 Common defenses against predation include the use of alarm calls and predator mobbing, mostly among diurnal lemurs.
 The leaping abilities of lemurs may have evolved for predator avoidance rather than for travel, according to a study in kinematics.
 Nocturnal lemurs are difficult to see and track at night and decrease their visibility by foraging alone.
 They also try to avoid predators by using concealing sleeping locations, such as nests, tree holes, or dense vegetation, Some may also avoid areas frequented by predators by detecting the smell of their feces and alternating between multiple sleeping locations.
 Even torpor and hibernation states among cheirogaleids may be partly due to high levels of predation.
 Infants are protected while foraging by either leaving them in the nest or by stashing them in a hidden location, where the infant remains immobile in the absence of the parent.

-Diurnal lemurs are visible during the day, so many live in groups, where the increased number of eyes and ears helps aid in predator detection.
+Diurnal lemurs are visible during the day, so many live in groups, where increased numbers aid predator detection.
 Diurnal lemurs use and respond to alarm calls, even those of other lemur species and non-predatory birds.
 The ring-tailed lemur has different calls and reactions to different classes of predators, such as predatory birds, mammals, or snakes.
 Some lemurs, such as the indri, use crypsis to camouflage themselves.
 They are often heard but difficult to see in the trees due to the dappled light, earning them the reputation of being "ghosts of the forest".